 “Unity of Iraq depends upon efforts of all governments”

-Fresh from early February meetings in New Delhi where he met with India’s External Affairs Minister Sushma Swaraj, Ezidikhan’s Prime Minister and other Indian government Ministers reaffirmed the Ezidikhan government’s commitment to “rebuild and strengthen our security forces against continuing security threats in our area.”
+Fresh from early February meetings in New Delhi where he met with India’s External Affairs Minister Shushma Swaraj, Ezidikhan’s Prime Minister and other Indian Government Ministers reaffirmed the Ezidikhan government’s commitment to“rebuild and strengthen our security forces against continuing security threats in our area.”